 Don’t let the low-carb craze fool you.
 Carbohydrates are necessary for a healthy body.
 Carbs fuel your body, especially your central nervous system and brain, and protect against disease, according to the Mayo Clinic.

-Carbohydrates should make up 45 to 65 percent of your total daily calories, according to the Dietary Guidelines for Americans.
+Carbohydrates should make up 45 to 65 percent of your total daily calories, according to the

 Before you reach for the white bread or pasta, keep in mind that the type of carb you eat matters.
 Some carbs are healthier than others.
 Opt for whole grains, beans, and fiber-rich vegetables and fruits instead of refined grains and products with added sugar.

 Fats often get a bad rap, but recent research has shown that healthy fats are an important part of a healthy diet.

 According to Harvard Medical School, fat supports many of your body’s functions such as vitamin and mineral absorption, blood clotting, building cells, and muscle movement.

 Yes, fat is high in calories, but those calories are an important energy source for your body.